 One thing I know for certain, when you put your work in Shilo's hands you can be sure she's going to bring out the best in you.
 I learned this when she took on the challenge of editing my poetry book “Love is the Question & Answer”.
 As a result of her high expectations and thoughtful questions, the book has a structure and a framework that has cohesive flow.

 I watched her do the same thing with formerly incarcerated youth.
 Ask any of them if they thought they would be able to produce a program of poetry and graphics for the stage at Media Lab at M.I.T. before they met her.

 Before starting ARTHAmetric LLC, Shilo worked as Director at Action for Boston Community Development (ABCD)—New England’s largest and oldest anti-poverty organization.
-At ABCD she developed and sustained programs such as Second Chance @ Success for adjudicated youth and Financial Literacy and Asset Management for residents with the least resources, while also organizing individuals and communities to be agents of social and institutional change.
+At ABCD she developed and sustained programs such as Second Chance @ Success for adjudicated youth and Financial Literacy and Asset Management for residents with minimal resources to gain economic and financial freedom.
+For many years, she has also been organizing individuals and communities to be agents of social and institutional change.

 Shilo is an advocate for the arts as a tool for self-expression and empowerment, a medium for conversation and a catalyst for social and institutional change.

 As a curator of art and creative spaces, Shilo has sought spaces for her own poetry--her first creative love--to be shared.
 She has been writing poetry for over 20 years including during her time attending business school.
 She is currently writing a book of poetry with an accompanying album about love, loss, triumph, growth, and her experiences as a first-generation immigrant and activist.